-I’m working on the second edition of my book, “100 Things To Do in San Antonio Before You Die,” so I asked the members of the Professional Tour Guide Association of San Antonio for their input.
-One of their members, Barbara Maxwell, asked me if I knew about the three painted churches in downtown San Antonio.
+While working on the second edition of my book, I asked the members of the Professional Tour Guide Association of San Antonio for their input.
+One of the members, Barbara Maxwell, asked me if I knew about the three painted churches in downtown San Antonio.

 I guessed St. Joseph’s, St. Mary’s and San Fernando.
 She said that the first two were correct, but San Fernando didn’t fit the profile.
 German and Czech immigrants who arrived in Texas in the mid-1800s built the painted churches.
 (San Fernando was completed by Spaniards in the mid-1700s.)
 Immaculate Heart of Mary Church at 617 South Santa Rosa was number three.